-The 2021-22 State Legislative Platform serves as a framework document to guide the Orange County Transportation Authority's (OCTA) legislative, regulatory, and administrative activities in the coming legislative session.
+The 20219-220 State Legislative Platform serves as a framework document to guide the Orange County Transportation Authority's (OCTA) legislative, regulatory, and administrative activities in the coming legislative session.
 The Key Policy Issues section offers guidance on the policy issues that will likely be the focus of the upcoming legislative session.
 The later sections present guiding policy statements for other major issue areas that may arise during the session.
 Positions on individual items not directly in this document will be brought to the OCTA Board of Directors (Board) for formal action.

-Key Policy Issues in 2021-22
+Key Policy Issues in 20219-220

-A number of significant transportation issues are expected to be discussed in the 2021-22 legislative session.
+A number of significant transportation issues are expected to be discussed in the 20219-220 legislative session.
 OCTA will focus its advocacy efforts on the following principles.
+A few of these key issues are highlighted in this section, including: Transportation Funding and the Implementation of Environmental Regulations and Capand-Trade.